Sparklike Laser Integrated™ 2.0

 Portable

-Integrated to IG Line
+Integrated into IG Line

 Automated Measurement